brunoguilherme1/blueskypost/README.md

 }
 ```

-The `agent_result` contains the full model pipeline output: post metadata, planner analysis, retrieved context, image context, and final explanation.
-The evaluation result then attaches deterministic metrics and LLM-as-judge metrics to each example.
+The `agent_result` stores the full pipeline output: post metadata, planner analysis, retrieved context, image context, and final explanation.
+The evaluator then attaches deterministic and LLM-as-judge metrics to each example.

----

 ## Metrics